 I very recently had the good fortune of having my SlideShare get chosen as one of the Top SlideShares of the Day.
 So I figured I’d share the strategies I used to achieve this result time and time again.

 To get click-throughs or audience buy-in at the beginning, a strong, eye-catching cover slide is a must.
 It’s the one thing that can make or break your views and determine whether the SlideShare staff picks it up.
 Bold images, huge text, and bright colours are recommended.

 Similar to not getting your post lost on a Facebook wall, your cover should be so striking that it initiates a click from the user.

 In this deck, I used a bold font: Tungsten juxtaposed with a relevant image that takes up more than half the slide (the clock).
 The combination of a bold font and accompanying graphic usually works wonders to grab attention.
 Just make sure it’s somewhat relevant to the topic, otherwise just make sure it looks attractive.

-Your audience are looking to consume content that gives them instant-gratification.
-The key to delivering Practical Value is to give the viewers actionable content in a digestible format that they can work on immediately after consuming your deck.
+Your audience is looking to consume content that gives instant gratification.
+The key to delivering practical value is to give the viewers actionable content in a digestible format that they can work on immediately after consuming your deck.

 In essence, a successful SlideShare MUST possess value, either providing useful information or ‘hacks’ of sort they can instantly apply.